Bazzer588/bpdts-test-api/README.md

 Would have liked to add eslint & jsinspect but out of time

-May have gone a little beyond scope here, but in general this is what the simple 'London' query would have to do anyway
+I may have gone a little beyond scope here, but in general this is what the simple 'London' query would have to do anyway

+The tricky part is the search & merge of the responses (all users and users returned for a city).
+The all users query returns 1000 now but what if it returned 100,000?

+In this case some kind of async JSON parser might be needed to prevent blocking.

+I've put in an asynchronous forEach method to prevent blocking during the merge.